-- your fitness to practise is called into question, because of the management of a disability or health condition. - 77.
-Osteopathic educational providers are likely to be concerned if you show a lack of insight into the nature or impact of your disability or health condition, and the potential impact of it on patient care and your ability to meet the osteopathic practice standards.
+Student Fitness to Practise guidance28.
+However there may be occasions when your fitness to practise is called into question, because of a disability or health condition.

+78. Osteopathic educational providers are likely to be concerned if you show a lack of insight into the nature or impact of your disability or health condition, and the potential impact of it on patient care and your ability to meet the osteopathic practice standards.
 An example would be a student whose insight was intermittently impaired because they failed to take maintenance medication as prescribed.